EliAndrewC/l7r/setting/budgets.md

 **Empire-wide cross-check**: ~300 outgoing per actual median domain × 284 domains = ~85,200 clan-supplied Imperial appointee positions.
 Plus ~5,300 supplied by the Imperial families = ~90,500 - matching the ~91,500 Empire-wide total within rounding tolerance.
 The structural balance is: each actual median domain contributes ~300 samurai to Empire-wide Imperial functions and hosts ~86 incoming Imperial appointees, with the Imperial families supplying the residual ~6% that closes the Empire-wide accounting.
 Larger actual domains (clan capitals, family seats) contribute proportionally more outgoing samurai AND host proportionally more incoming Imperial appointees; the balance still holds in aggregate.

-### Imperial Savings: the "Wealth in Favors Owed" Model
+### Imperial savings: the "wealth in favors owed" model

 The Emperor typically maintains "savings" equivalent to roughly 80-120 million koku - two to three years of Imperial revenue in reserve.
 This is in line with well-run premodern East Asian Imperial norms: Tang China at its fiscal peak held similar 2-3 year reserves; Song China sometimes accumulated many years' worth of central revenue in its Wealth Treasuries during particularly prosperous reigns; Qing China under the Yongzheng and Qianlong emperors held silver reserves equivalent to roughly two years of central revenue.
 Maintaining substantial reserves was the historical default for any well-administered premodern empire, because commodity-money economies could not easily borrow at scale and faced periodic massive obligations (military campaigns, river-control works, famine relief) that ordinary annual revenue could not cover.